Expurple/home.expurple.me/content/posts/Rust-solves-the-issues-with-exceptions.md

 guides](https://www.analyticsvidhya.com/blog/2024/01/python-docstrings/#h-sections-in-docstrings)
 recommend manually documenting the exceptions that each public function throws.
 But soon these docs will get out-of-date because the compiler doesn't check [^unchecked-pun] the docs for you.
-Callers can't rely on these docs' accuracy.
+Callers can't rely on the accuracy of these docs.
 If callers want to avoid surprise crashes, they always have to remember to manually `catch Exception`.
 And you know [how that goes](https://squareallworthy.tumblr.com/post/163790039847/everyone-will-not-just)...

+Implicit, unchecked contracts *really* mess with the future evolution of a codebase.
+In most cases, when you upgrade libraries, you don't re-read the documentation of every function that you call.
+But the set of exceptions could silently change.
+A non-throwing function could start throwing.
+Refactoring your own code could silently break your error handling.
+The compiler won't tell you anything!
+And manually verifying your refactoring is really hard because you can't use local reasoning. `catch` is non-local.
+Exceptions jump all across the layers of your app.
+You can't step through the layers and verify their "exception signatures" one by one, because **there are no signatures**.

+"Jumping all around the place" is the best way to describe unchecked exceptions.
+It's a glorified `goto` statement.
+Raw, unstructured and non-local.

 ### Checked exceptions in Java